 You can do this for as many services as you would like until your church has reached its fundraising goal.

-If you prefer a more high-tech approach, create a donation page and hand them the small envelope but also include instructions to donate online with the URL for your private donation page on it.
+If you prefer a more high-tech approach, create a donation page and hand them the small envelope but also include instructions to donate online with the URL for your private donation.
 This would allow for those parishioners without cash to easily donate after the service.

-Your church or religious group can host a fun pizza party for a great fundraising idea.
+Your church or religious group can host a fun pizza party as a great fundraising idea.

 Charge a dinner price for everyone attending and set up easy games or other light events people can enjoy during their pizza dinner.

 Ask churchgoers to sign up to bring in different food and other items so you can host a potluck dinner at the church.

 During the dinner, ask for donations or set up a raffle or other event to bring in contributions.
 Offer prizes to event winners.

 Organize a fundraiser with your female church members, offering religious fashion jewelry, such as cross pendants, necklaces, bracelets, and so forth, letting them know that all proceeds are donated to your organization.

 You do not have to stop at religious jewelry, offer all types of jewelry at great prices that will appeal to different people.

 Have your fellow church members show their faith by purchasing religious stickers they can place on their cars or in other areas likes windows.